cluePrints/opower.github.io/_posts/2009-08-19-measuring-our-awesomeness-iteration-by-iteration.markdown

 While Anh's hand-jammed report was awesome, manually connecting SQLite and Excel is no fun for anyone.
 I whipped up a basic Ruby application using [Sinatra](http://www.sinatrarb.com/) to automate most of what we'd like to see.
-We can now see how long critical defects site open and unfixed, as well as how many overall defects we're fixing and even the _root source_ of our defects (e.g. did we get the wrong requirements, or just mess up implementing them?)
+We can now see how long critical defects site open and unfixed, as well as how many overall defects we're fixing and even the _root source_ of our defects (i.e. did we get the wrong requirements, or just mess up implementing them?)